OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection.md

     **ALTER USER <opshub_dbname> QUOTA <size_of_tablespace> ON users;**

-  - For example, to increase the quota size from to 10GB for opshub database "opshub", then execute command as 'ALTER USER opshub QUOTA
+  - For example, to increase the quota size from to 10GB for opshub database "opshub", then execute command as **ALTER USER opshub QUOTA 10000M ON users;**

-    10000M ON users;'

 ## Installation with MS SQL/Azure SQL Server
 > **Note** :Azure SQL is an alias for MS SQL on cloud.